August 20, 2019

 I pointed out that this WAS registration.

-The supervisor agreed and said that he had already manually applied for me to graduate and was waiting for the change to propagate.
+He said yes and noted that he had already manually applied for me to graduate and was waiting for the change to propagate.
 As soon as my professor posted my final grade I'd be a graduate.

-He then asked when my class had ended and I told him that the paper was due on he 9th and the class ended on the 10th.
+He then looked cross and asked exactly when my class had ended and I told him that the paper was due on he 9th and the class ended on the 10th.
 The registrar seemed concerned that the grade had not been posted 9 days after the class and I pointed out that the professor was in Hong Kong and all that that implies.

 I was then advised that parking services was automatically informed of my change in status and I should probably get my vehicle out of student parking post-haste.